-What’s this all about? — Responding to the climate crisis as partly an opportunity to address social inequities, poverty, and the need for massive infrastructure replacement and repair.
+What’s this all about?
+Responding to the climate crisis with a “just transition” to renewable energy while addressing social inequities, poverty, and the need for massive infrastructure replacement and repair.

 What IS the ‘Green New Deal’?

-Smart, critical summary and analysis of the GND proposal:
+Smart, critical summary and analysis of the GND proposal (January 2019):

 The actual proposal of legislation and concepts: